 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The PEN-F lacks such a headphone port.

-Both the PEN-F and the A7 III are recent models that are part of the current product line-up.
-The A7 III replaced the earlier Sony A7 II, while the PEN-F does not have a direct predecessor.
+The A7 III is a recent model that features in the current product line-up of Sony.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus PEN-F and the Sony A7 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.